MCLDG/web3js-besu-samples/README.md

 # Besu privacy and permissions
 This repo started life as https://github.com/PegaSysEng/web3js-eea.
 I removed all the web3-eea code and refactored the examples to use the web3-eea npm library, instead of using the library source code that is merged into the repo.
 I also removed all the extraneous folders to make this a simple demo of how to use Besu.

 The goal is to show how to develop applications using Besu privacy and permissioning.
+This repo supports the following features:

+* Create a privacy group and deploy a smart contract to the privacy group (see multiNodePrivacyGroup folder)
+* Store values in a smart contract in the privacy group.
+Do this from different nodes (see multiNodePrivacyGroup folder)
+* Retrieve values from a smart contract in the privacy group.
+Do this from different nodes (see multiNodePrivacyGroup folder)
+* Use on-chain privacy groups, a new feature in Besu v1.4 (see onChainPrivacyGroup folder)
+* Subscribe to log events (see eventLogs folder)

 ## Pre-requisites for Besu network
 You'll need to run a multi-node Besu network.